-- The department of nursing follows all transfer/previous preparations policies found in the Northwestern College catalog. - B. The department of nursing may accept nursing credits earned at another accredited college or university.
-Transfer credits are recorded with no grade or honor points assigned.
-Courses not considered for transfer credit are those in which the grade was an incomplete, a withdrawal, less than a C, or the course was taken as an audit. - C. The department of nursing will accept transfer credit from a CCNE or NLNAC accredited program based upon evaluation and approval by the nursing faculty. - D. The department of nursing will accept college level non-nursing courses, provided they cover the same breadth and depth of content. - E. Transfer nursing students who have successfully completed a 3- or 4-semester hour lifespan human development course need to complete PSY225, Developmental Psychology: Adulthood; but not PSY221, Developmental Psychology: Childhood. - F. Northwestern College awards elective credit for a CNA course completed at regionally accredited institutions with a grade "C" or better. - G. The chairperson of the department of nursing evaluates transcripts of transfer students and can grant departmental approval for cognate courses.
+- A. The department of nursing follows all transfer/previous preparations policies found in the Northwestern College catalog. - B. The department of nursing will accept college level non-nursing courses, provided they cover the same breadth and depth of content. - C. Transfer nursing students who have successfully completed a 3- or 4-semester hour lifespan human development course need to complete PSY225, Developmental Psychology: Adulthood; but not PSY221, Developmental Psychology: Childhood. - D. Northwestern College awards elective credit for a CNA course completed at regionally accredited institutions with a grade "C" or better and is required for admittance. - E. The chairperson of the department of nursing evaluates transcripts of transfer students and can grant departmental approval for cognate courses.
 Official Northwestern College approval for all transfer courses is at the discretion of the registrar.